 Sometimes lack of knowledge prevents us from writing good code.
-The solution is to get that knowledge but not all developer’s want it.
-Our jobs as professionals is to persuade other developers that the knowledge will be worth it.
+The solution is to get that knowledge but not all developers want it.
+Our job as professionals is to persuade other developers that the knowledge will be worth it.

-Implicit reasons why we ignore software design principles
+Implicit reasons why developers ignore software design principles

-What if I told you that the main reason developers don’t write clean code is because our brains don't want us to?
+What if I told you that the main reason developers don’t write clean code is that their brains don't want them to?

-We think that we are logical, rational beings who see the world as it really is.
-The truth is that we're not because we’re subject to cognitive biases.
+Developers like all people are subject to cognitive biases.
 A cognitive bias is a type of thinking error that our brains make when processing and interpreting information from the environment.